briandfoy/briandfoy.github.io/_posts/2025-01-28-data-dumper-s-surprising-side-effect-with-useqq.md

 Okay, so now I know that happens.
 It often helps to consider these are decisions that might have made sense at one point, even if we find out later they weren't the right decision.

 But, I didn't ask for [Data::Dumper](https://perldoc.perl.org/Data::Dumper) to think about numbers and strings.
 I told it to use double quotes instead of single quotes, but it's decided to use no quotes.
-What use night that be?
+What use might that be?

-I don't know why this specialing handling here.
+I don't know why this specialized handling is here.
 At best, it's trying to do something it didn't fully commit to (allowing 32-bit values to be represented as unquoted numbers).
 Back in the day, we thought that [Data::Dumper](https://perldoc.perl.org/Data::Dumper) would be a way to serialize data and bring it back into a program.
 Yes, there was a time before YAML and JSON where this was really easy, and when *perl* was not 64-bit everywhere.

 If that's the case, either do it correctly or not at all.
 Why is the cut off 9 digits?
 It would be much easier to see the pattern if the cut off matched the true data boundaries: